DameonJWendtland/steam-review/README.md

 ## Installation

 ### Installer
-Go to [releases](https://github.com/DameonJWendtland/steam-review-generator/releases) and choose the lates one.
+Go to [releases](https://github.com/DameonJWendtland/steam-review-generator/releases) and choose the latest one.
 Download the installer and execute it afterwards.

 ### Install Python 3: